Data Integration Tutorial for Python

 • Only floating point and string columns are supported.

 • Each file of data must have one known column with timestamps.
-We support a wide warray of timestamp types, with some of the most popular including:
+We support a wide array of timestamp types, with some of the most popular including:

-• Absolute floating point {hours, minutes, seconds, milliseconsd, microseconds, nanoseconds} since unix epoch
+• Absolute floating point {hours, minutes, seconds, milliseconds, microseconds, nanoseconds} since unix epoch

-• Relative floating point {hours, minutes, seconds, milliseconsd, microseconds, nanoseconds} since a provided absolute timestamp
+• Relative floating point {hours, minutes, seconds, milliseconds, microseconds, nanoseconds} since a provided absolute timestamp

 • ISO8601 Timestamps